Audiveris/audiveris/docs/_pages/ui_tools/add_inter.md

 Within a family, a shape can be:

-* Assigned (by double-click) if a glyph has been selected,
+* Assigned (by left double-click) if a glyph has been selected,
 * Or dragged and dropped to a target location.

 ![](../assets/images/drag-n-drop.png)